Handover API

 When a user clicks on a request handover button in the chat, your service will receive a REQUESTING TAKEOVER event.
 Your service should respond with 200 OK to Kindly, then forward the request to the customer support platform.

-When a customer service agent is ready to enter the chat, your service should POST to api/v2/takeover/start with the relevant bot_id and chat_id.
+When a customer service agent is ready to enter the chat, your service should POST to api/v2/handover/start with the relevant bot_id and chat_id.
 If the API key and the IDs are valid, Kindly will respond with event: TAKEOVER STARTED.
 The bot will inform the user that an agent is entering the chat and will no longer respond to the user's messages, until handover is ended by the agent.

 The "sender" field is optional and not be displayed in the legacy version of the chat bubble.

-When the customer service agent is ready to let the bot take over again, your service should POST to api/v2/takeover/end with the relevant bot_id and chat_id.
+When the customer service agent is ready to let the bot take over again, your service should POST to api/v2/handover/end with the relevant bot_id and chat_id.
 If the API key, and the ids are valid, Kindly will respond with event: TAKEOVER ENDED.
 The bot will inform the user that the agent has left the chat, and will resume responding to the user's messages.

 The "sender" field is optional and not be displayed in the legacy version of the chat bubble.

-Messages from the support platform to the user can be forwarded to the user by POSTing to api/v2/takeover/message/.
+Messages from the support platform to the user can be forwarded to the user by POSTing to api/v2/handover/message/.
 In addition to the message, you should also send a name and an avatar in the sender field, indicating to the user that the message is from an agent, not from the bot.

 Optionally, you can also use buttons like in other API methods, for instance to share a link with the user.